This website is best viewed in a browser that supports web standards.

 Weather Damage, Hazards, or Injury

-As soon as it is safe to do, report injuries, hazards, or injuries to the University Police Department (660.562.1254).
+As soon as it is safe to do, report injuries and hazards to the University Police Department at 660.562.1254.
 Be prepared to give your location and provide information on extent of injuries.